a2o/snoopy/README.md

     unset LD_PRELOAD

-#### 5.4.2 Enable system-wide snoopy on 32-bit-only or 64-bit-only systems
+#### 5.4.2 Enable system-wide Snoopy on 32-bit-only or 64-bit-only systems

 WARNING: Using this method on multilib systems (64-bit systems capable
 WARNING: of running 32-bit applications) can cause malfunction because
 WARNING: preload config file /etc/ld.so.preload makes  no  distinction
 WARNING: between 32- and 64-bit programs and shared libraries.

-    # Use special snoopy script
+    # Use special Snoopy-enabling script
     snoopy-enable

     # Or enable it using build tools